Kauto/animationvideo/README.md

         // second layer consits of a blur effect
         [
           new FastBlur({
-            alphaMode: "lighter", // make a glow
+            compositeOperation: "lighter", // make a glow
             gridSize: 10, // the glow has the size of 10 times 10
             // pixel: true,
             darker: 0.5, // turn down the glow
-            a: 0, // not visible
+            alpha: 0, // not visible
             animation: [
-              // blend in the glow for half a second with easing new ChangeTo({ a: 1 }, 500, QuadInOut)
+              // blend in the glow for half a second with easing new ChangeTo({ alpha: 1 }, 500, QuadInOut) ]
-            ]
           })
         ]